BUSINESSES; INDIVIDUALS, FACE COVERINGS; AIRPORT; BARS; BICYCLE BARS; and PUBLIC MEETINGS

 B. Every person is required to wear a face covering that completely covers the person’s nose and mouth when the person is in a public place.

 i.
-For purposes of this Public Health Emergency Order, "public place" shall mean any place open to members of public without specific invitation, including but not necessarily limited to retail business establishments, government offices, medical, educational, arts and recreational institutions, and public transportation, including taxi cabs and ridesharing vehicles, outdoor public areas, including but not limited to public parks, trails, streets, sidewalks, lines for entry, exit or service.
+For purposes of this Public Health Emergency Order, "public place" shall mean any place open to all members of the public without specific invitation, including but not necessarily limited to retail business establishments, government offices, medical, educational, arts and recreational institutions, and public transportation, including taxi cabs and ridesharing vehicles, outdoor public areas, including but not limited to public parks, trails, streets, sidewalks, lines for entry, exit or service.

 ii.
 For the purposes of this order, “face covering” includes but is not limited to paper or disposable masks, cloth masks, religious face coverings, scarves, neck gaiters, or bandannas.
 Any mask that incorporates a valve or vent or contains openings, holes, or visible gaps is non-compliant.